ConejoCapital/HyperMultiAssetedADL/ADL_MECHANISM_RESEARCH.md

 - The profitable short was forced to close to provide liquidity for liquidating the longs

 ### 3. One Profitable Trader vs Many Losing Traders
-- 1 ADL user (profitable short)
+- 265 ADL users (profitable shorts), including the $174M position holder
-- 265 liquidation fills from 1 user (actually one account with many positions)
+- 265 liquidation fills from a single long-only account
-- Shows how concentrated risk can trigger ADL for winners
+- Extreme concentration: one losing counterparty forced hundreds of profitable traders to close

 ### 4. ADL Doesn't Cover 100%
-- Only covered 85% of the liquidation notional
+- The largest ADL supplied $174.18M (85% of the ETH liquidation stack); the remaining $30.5M came from the other 264 ETH ADLs in the same millisecond
-- Insurance/HLP fund covered the rest
+- Any outstanding gap after ADLs was absorbed by the insurance/HLP buffers (see canonical insurance-impact analysis)
-- This is normal - ADL is one part of the solvency mechanism
+- This confirms ADL is part of a multi-layer solvency stack (ADL → insurance → socialization)

 ## Research Sources